Algebraic independence and normality of the values of Mahler's functions

 In this section we construct sequences of polynomials with nice approximation properties.
 Our main result in this section is Proposition~\ref{existence_P_DT}, which is used in proofs of Theorems~\ref{annexe_theo_ia1} and~\ref{annexe_theo_ia2}.
 We derive this result from general extrapolative construction, Proposition~\ref{annexe_P7}.
-The proof of Theorem~\ref{annexe_theo_2} makes appeal to a slightly different Proposition~\ref{annexe_interpolation_Topfer} that we essentially borrow from~\cite{ThTopfer1995}.
+The proof of Theorem~\ref{annexe_theo_2} makes appeal to a slightly different Proposition~\ref{existence_P_DT_rational_p}.

 We start with an auxilliary lemma, which is Lemma~2 from~\cite{ThTopfer1995}.
-We provide a proof (following the line of the proof in~\cite{ThTopfer1995}) for the commodity of the reader and, simultaneously, to fix minor issues with the proof given in~\cite{ThTopfer1995}. \begin{lemma} Let $p(z)=p_1(z)/p_2(z)$ be a rational function with $\delta=\ordz p(z)\geq 2$ and let $y\in\mcc$ satisfies $p^{[T]}(y)\ne 0$ for all $T\in\mnn$.
+We provide a proof (following the lines of the proof in~\cite{ThTopfer1995}) for the commodity of the reader and, simultaneously, to fix a minor issue with the proof given in~\cite{ThTopfer1995}. \begin{lemma} Let $p(z)=p_1(z)/p_2(z)$ be a rational function with $\delta=\ordz p(z)\geq 2$ and let $y\in\mcc$ satisfies $p^{[T]}(y)\ne 0$ for all $T\in\mnn$.
 Assume

 Then there exist constants $0<c_3',c_3''<1$ and $T_s>0$, depending on $p$ and $y$ only, such that